marcelicmateo/king_arthur_sword/README.md

 # King Arthur's sword

 Shenanigans with pulling sword out of stone.
 Only the chosen one['s] are fit to be a king.
+# Release
+This is release present in real life system.
+Depoyed solution.
 # Project

 As a part of sword exibition, we made artifitial stone to hold a sword.
 Sword was locked in stone by mechanism, and by random chance, relesased.